phalcon-orphanage/docs/en/reference/views.rst

 Caching View Fragments
 ^^^^^^^^^^^^^^^^^^^^^^
 Sometimes when you develop dynamic websites and they arenât updated very often,the output of some pages are exactly the same between requests.
 Phalcon_View allows caching a part of the rendered output or the entire one.

-Basically, Phalcon_View is integrated with the component to provide an easier way to cache output fragments.
+Basically, Phalcon_View is integrated with the Phalcon_Cache_ component to provide an easier way to cache output fragments.
 You could manually set the cachehandler or set a global handler:

+.. _Phalcon_Cache: ../api/Phalcon_Cache.html

 .. code-block:: php